bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:17:15

-By the way, if I can ask a weird question, then what did it mean, Nopara, about being able to know which wallet created the transaction by the nlock time?
+By the way, if I can ask a weird question, then what did it mean, Nopara, about being able to know which wallet created the transaction by the `nLocktime`?

 Lucas Ontivero: 01:17:29

-That different wallets are using different fees, different nlock times.
+That different wallets are using different fees, different `nLocktime`s.
 They either use it or not, or they either use a specific number.
 They might bump the transaction able to do RBF.
 You see there is a set of features.
-Those features sometimes have like a run on a let's say the fee.
+Those features sometimes run on a...
-You have to decide what fee you will do in the transaction and if that exact fee that transaction is being made with can only be produced with Electrum.
+Let's say the fee, you have to decide what fee you will do in the transaction and if that exact fee that transaction is being made with can only be produced with Electrum.
 Electrum is a bad example because Electrum, Bitcoin Core and Wasabi kind of can produce each other's fees.
 But if that can only be produced with Electrum, then it's going to be a transaction with Electrum.
 Okay, so now we figured out that this is a transaction with Electrum.